View of the Radcliffe Camera through a window

 Research seminars

 The programme hosts the famous ‘Monday Seminar’ for the wider Oxford and UK academic community, which takes place at St Antony’s College.
-Student participation in research seminars is an important part of the programme, providing opportunities to see leading international scholars present their work and for networking and scholarly development.
+Student participation in research seminars is an important part of the course, providing opportunities to see leading international scholars present their work and for networking and scholarly development.

 Supervision